LGLTeam/Android-Login-Form-Java-2/README.md

 # PHP

-Add `login.php` to your server that supports PHP.
+Add `login.php` to your server that supports PHP, use 000webhost.com for free webserver.
 Repo based hosting such as Github does not support PHP

 Change URL on `public String sUrl` on `MainActivity.java` file

+# Merging into your project

+It's easy, just copy and paste the code into your project and make some changes

+See the example folder how the login code was merged into the mod menu project on `MainActivity.java` file

 # How to implement to APK:

+**This is quite different to implement because the code depends on Activity, you can't just call static method via game's onCreate like `invoke-static {p0}, Luk/lgl/MainActivity;->Start(Landroid/content/Context;)V` so make sure you follow this steps**

 First, know the game's launch activity/main activity